ibm-cloud-docs/activity-tracker/ibm-internal-only/best_practices.md

 ## Global domain

-For global services in the IBM Cloud, use the <b>US South region</b> as the global account domain for Activity Tracker events.
+For global services in the IBM Cloud, use the <b>eu-de region</b> as the endpoint for global Activity Tracker events.

+LEGACY AT: For global services in the IBM Cloud, use the <b>US South region</b> as the global account domain for Activity Tracker events.
 For example, IAM and BSS send events that are not bound to a region.
 Those events are available to the user through the account domain in the US South region.

-## How to set the AT domain where users can view events for your service
+## How to set the LEGACY AT domain where users can view events for your service

 There are two service brokers a service can support: